lana-20/selenium4-chrome-debugging/README.md

 This code will create a Chrome web browser, navigate to a web page, and use the __execute_cdp_cmd()__ method to retrieve the performance metrics, log, response body for a network request, and source code for a JavaScript script for the Chrome web browser.
 It will then close the webdriver instance.

+The Chrome DevTools Protocol (CDP) is a set of APIs that allows you to interact with the Chrome web browser's internal debugging and inspection tools.
+It is used by the Chrome web browser to communicate with its own debugger, and it can also be used by external tools like Selenium to interact with the Chrome web browser.

+Using the CDP, you can do things like:
+- Retrieve performance metrics, log entries, and network request data from the Chrome web browser.
+- Inspect and modify the DOM, CSS, and JavaScript code of a web page.
+- Debug and profile JavaScript code.
+- Monitor and control the Chrome web browser's network activity.

+There are many other CDP commands that you can use with Selenium, depending on your needs.
+You can find a full list of available commands in the Chrome DevTools Protocol Viewer at https://chromedevtools.github.io/devtools-protocol/.